 OFT SRB #2 Mate at VIF

-Inside the United Launch Alliance (ULA) Horizontal Integration Facility at Cape Canaveral Air Force Station in Florida, technicians prepare to remove the Interim Cryogenic Propulsion Stage (ICPS) for NASA's Space Launch System rocket from its shipping container.
+Inside the United Launch Alliance (ULA) Horizontal Integration Facility at Cape Canaveral Air Force Station in Florida, technicians assists as a crane lifts the shipping container cover away from the Interim Cryogenic Propulsion Stage (ICPS) for NASA's Space Launch System rocket.
 The ICPS is the first integrated piece of flight hardware to arrive for the SLS.
 The ICPS arrived from the ULA facility in Decatur, Alabama.
 The ICPS is the in-space stage that is located toward the top of the rocket, between the Launch Vehicle Stage Adapter and the Orion Spacecraft Adapter.
 It will provide some of the in-space propulsion during Orion's first flight test atop the SLS on Exploration Mission 1.

 Interim Cryogenic Propulsion Stage (ICPS) for EM-1, Removed from